sayyid5416/pyinstaller/README.md

   - Modify your `.spec` file according to your needs.
   - You can also specify the python version you want to use for your app.
   - You can also control if generated executable needs to be uploaded as artifact.
-    - If yes, then with what name
+    - If yes, then with what name.